son-of-a-gan/inplace_abn/README.md

 ## Installation

-Our code has only been tested under Linux with CUDA 8.0 / 9.0 and CUDNN 7.0.
+Our code has only been tested under Linux with CUDA 9.0 / 9.1 / 9.2 and CUDNN 7.0.

+**NOTE: CUDA >= 9.0 is required for now, but we are working on a compatibility patch for CUDA 8.0**

 ### Requirements